-- Apply to the PTA Technical Program - Applications are accepted July 15 September 30, 2024 - All students in the Pre-PTA General Education Cohort will receive an email notification to their NWFSC student account - You will be prompted to setup a Dynamic Forms account if you don't already have one - Complete each page of the application if you are not able to finish it in one setting, you can save your progress and access it again by logging into your account through https://df.nwfsc.edu/ - There will be a page for items listed on the Selective Points Process you will need to upload specific documentation if you answer YES to questions concerning: - Work experience as a PT tech, PT aide, or PCT (form on page 15) - Military Service (copy of - Current Health Related Certification - You will also upload your essay response for the Introduction to the Profession Assignment - refer to instruction on page 9 of this application - Information about specific documentation can be found in this application packet
+- Apply to the PTA Technical Program - Applications are accepted July 21 October 20, 2025 (If you applied during a previous cycle, you must submit a new application) - You will be prompted to setup a Dynamic Forms account if you don't already have one - Complete each page of the application if you are not able to finish it in one setting, you can save your progress and access it again by logging into your account through https://df.nwfsc.edu/ - There will be a page for items listed on the Selective Points Process you will need to upload specific documentation if you answer YES to guestions concerning: - Work experience as a PT tech, PT aide, or PCT (form on page 15) - Military service: copy of DD214 - Active-duty spouse: copy of current military orders - Current Health Related Certification (CPT, CNA, EMT, LPN, etc.; does NOT include CPR) - You will also upload your essay response for the Introduction to the Profession Assignment - refer to instruction on page 9 of this application. - Students currently enrolled in BSC 1085C, ENC 1101, and/or MGF 1130 may email desmiths@nwfsc.edu a copy of midterm grades to be considered during the selection points process.
+It must be submitted by the deadline listed above.

-Notification of Conditional Acceptance no later than October 18, 2024
+Notification of Conditional Acceptance no later than October 30, 2025

 Conditional acceptance notification letters are sent electronically to the student's NWFSC student email account.
 Students are given 5 business days to accept or decline the offer.
-It is important to monitor college email account regularly.
+It is important to monitor the college email account regularly.